gtosato/morse-code/README.md

 ## Outline

-This project is a web page Morse Code translator.
+This project is a web based Morse Code translator.
 It achieves the following:

 -    A user interface that allows the user to either input some English text or some Morse Code
 -    JS functions that perform the following: